Flexera logo

 Alongside it, Snowflake also launched Automatic Data Agents for listings and shares which is in public preview.
 What it does is it automatically creates conversational agents for Snowflake Marketplace datasets, so data providers can add an agent interface to their listings without building one from scratch.

-Customer stories: Thomson Reuters and Under Armour
+Customer stories: Thomson Reuters, Under Armour and Samsung

 Thomson Reuters